Human nutrition: Carbohydrates

 Carbohydrates may be classified as monosaccharides, disaccharides or polysaccharides depending on the number of monomer (sugar) units they contain.
 They are a diverse group of substances, with a range of chemical, physical and physiological properties.
 They make up a large part of foods such as rice, noodles, bread, and other grain-based products, but they are not an essential nutrient, meaning a human does not need to eat carbohydrates.
-The brain is the largest consumer of sugars in the human body, and uses particularly large amounts of glucose, accounting for 20% of total body glucose consumption.
-The brain uses mostly glucose for energy; if glucose is insufficient however, it switches to using fats.

 Monosaccharides contain one sugar unit, disaccharides two, and polysaccharides three or more.
 Monosaccharides include glucose, fructose and galactose.
 Disaccharides include sucrose, lactose, and maltose; purified sucrose, for instance, is used as table sugar.
 Polysaccharides, which include starch and glycogen, are often referred to as 'complex' carbohydrates because they are typically long multiple-branched chains of sugar units.

 Traditionally, simple carbohydrates were believed to be absorbed quickly, and therefore raise blood-glucose levels more rapidly than complex carbohydrates.
 This is inaccurate.
 Some simple carbohydrates (e.g., fructose) follow different metabolic pathways (e.g., fructolysis) that result in only a partial catabolism to glucose, while, in essence, many complex carbohydrates may be digested at the same rate as simple carbohydrates.
 The World Health Organization recommends that added sugars should represent no more than 10% of total energy intake.

 The most common plant carbohydrate nutrient – starch – varies in its absorption.
 Starches have been classified as rapidly digestible starch, slowly digestible starch and resistant starch.
 Starches in plants are resistant to digestion (resistant starch), but cooking the starch in the presence of water can break down the starch granule and releases the glucose chains, making them more easily digestible by human digestive enzymes.
 Historically, food was less processed and starches were contained within the food matrix, making them less digestible.
 Modern food processing has shifted carbohydrate consumption from less digestible and resistant starch to much more rapidly digestible starch.
 For instance, the resistant starch content of a traditional African diet was 38 grams/day.
 The resistant starch consumption from countries with high starch intakes has been estimated to be 30-40 grams/day.
 In contrast, the average consumption of resistant starch in the United States was estimated to be 4.9 grams/day (range 2.8-7.9 grams of resistant starch/day).